-- Never use an extension cord.
-Use of an improper cord could damage the charger, or cause a fire or electrical shock. - 4.
-A battery emits explosive hydrogen gas during charging.
+- A battery emits explosive hydrogen gas during charging.
 To reduce the risk of fire or explosion: - Make sure area is well vented.
-Never charge battery in a closed-in area. - · Never smoke or allow a spark, flame or high heat near battery during changing. - Never allow metal tools or chair parts to make direct contact across both terminals. - 5.
+Never charge battery in a closed-in area. - Never smoke or allow a spark, flame or high heat near battery during charging. - Never allow metal tools or chair parts to make direct contact across both terminals. - 5.
 Never look directly into cells when charging battery.

-Always
+Always:

 - Use the charger that comes with your wheelchair.
 Read and follow all instructions and warnings. - 2.
 Make sure room is well ventilated. - 3.
 Turn off all power to your chair. - 4.
 Connect and disconnect battery cables with caution.
-Only connect the charger to the power supply after the charger has been connected to the chair. - 5.
-Make sure to allow enough time to fully charge batteries.
-NOTE: Batteries should never be left for long periods in the discharged state.
+Only connect the charger to the power supply after the charger has been connected to the chair. - Make sure to allow enough time to fully charge batteries. - NOTE- Batteries should never be left for long periods in the discharged state.
 Unused or stored batteries should be given a charge once per month. - 6.
 Charge batteries by engaging the battery charger connector (A) to the charger/programming port (B) located on the joystick.